-If you look around an apartment and don’t see as many built-ins as you’d like, don’t write it off just yet.
-The floor plan may still work for you if it’s spacious enough to hold a lot of non-built-in storage furniture like dressers, shelves or trunks.
+If an apartment doesn't have as much built-in storage space as you'd like, don’t write it off just yet.
+The floor plan may still work if it’s spacious enough to hold a lot of non-built-in storage furniture, like dressers, shelves or trunks.

 Traffic patterns are another important floor plan consideration.
 A floor plan’s traffic pattern refers to the way a person has to walk through the apartment to get from room to room.
 The best apartment designs are arranged so that you can move easily from space to space, as well as enter and exit easily.